The 10 best Gumloop alternatives in 2026 for AI workflow automation, compared on features, ease of use, and pricing.

 AI-native nodes for text generation, data extraction, summarization, classification, and intelligent routing

-Model-agnostic architecture — support for multiple AI providers within the same workflow, no per-model fees
+Model-agnostic architecture with support for multiple AI providers within the same workflow and no per-model fees

 Built-in AI credits so you don't need to bring your own API keys on the free tier